Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 1. **CATCH-22**; Please download and install following their instructions [here](https://github.com/DynamicsAndNeuralSystems/catch22).

    **Notes:** This package has been updated from the version we used (27 features) now to 29 features.
-Excluding the last two features or modify the codes if you want to include the last two features
+Excluding the last two features or modify the codes if you want to include the last two features.
+The version used in the manuscript analysis is v0.1.0.
 2. Python package for Functional principal component analysis (FPCA) [here](https://fda.readthedocs.io/en/latest/).

+	The package dependencies for the FPCA analysis that generated the results in the manuscript: Python 3.8, Scipy (Version 1.6.2), Scikit-fda (Version 0.7)

 	**Notes:** This package has been updated if you use Python 3.10 and the code given might return errors running Regularised FPCA analysis.